-Cottage cheese has been all the rage this year, and as a personal trainer striving to get more protein in my diet, I can get behind this trend.
-I love how versatile cottage cheese is — you can eat it plain, mix it into eggs for breakfast, or add it to pasta sauce for a protein-packed dinner.
-So I’ve rounded up my favorite high protein cottage cheese recipes.
+Cottage cheese has been having a major moment lately, and as a personal trainer who is always looking for simple ways to hit my protein goals, I am completely here for it.
+I love how versatile cottage cheese is — you can eat it plain, mix it into eggs for breakfast or add it to pasta sauce for a protein-packed dinner.
+I’ve rounded up my favorite high-protein cottage cheese recipes for weight loss that I actually make on a regular basis.

 I do my best to keep nutrition simple by striving for protein and produce at every meal, and cottage cheese has been a great addition for an extra protein boost.